 Also, keep in mind, that alcohol consumption typically slows down the longer the event.

-While I’ve given some great options above, I sometimes just want someone else to choose for me when there are so many options to choose from.
+While Iโve given some great examples for the best wines for Thanksgiving, I sometimes just want someone else to choose for me when there are so many options to choose from.

-For white wine, Chardonnay is ideal for its full-bodied versatility and will pair great with most everything.
+- For white wines, Chardonnay is ideal for its full-bodied versatility and will pair great with most everything.
+For the most versatility, go with a stainless steel aged or lightly oaked chardonnay.

 More Food and Wine Guides